+Select "Enter (no registration)" to access.
 A Russian archive of electronic documents consisting of more than 500 million documents in more than 7,000 databases, with 40,000 new documents being added daily, in addition to thousands of full-text Moscow and regional newspapers, magazines, archives of news wires, business and law databases, encyclopedias and dictionaries.
-Select "Enter (no registration)" to access.

 Includes critical reviews of domestic and foreign film, scholarly articles on cinematic theory and history as well as the Russian culture and arts scene.
 Iskusstvo kino was first published under title Proletarskoe kino (1931-1932), then Sovetskoe kino (1933-1935), and finally under the present name (since 1936).
 Publication of Iskusstvo kino was suspended in 1942-1944, and no issues were produced.
 The lack of database content for this period is not a gap, but reflects the publication schedule during these challenging years.
-Coverage:1931-2013

 Published continuously until 2008, Krokodil was at one time the most popular magazine for humorous stories and satire, with a circulation reaching 6.5 million copies.
 Krokodil lampooned religion, alcoholism, foreign political figures and events, bureaucracy, and excessive centralized control.
 The caricatures found in Krokodil can be studied as a gauge of the 'correct party line' of the time.
 During the height of the Cold War, cartoons criticizing Uncle Sam, Pentagon, Western colonialism and German militarism were common in the pages of Krokodil.

-Digital archive of all 33 issues of Left Front of the Arts (Levyi Front Iskusstv), later New LEF (Novyi LEF)
+Digital archive of all 33 issues of Left Front of the Arts (Levyi Front Iskusstv), later New LEF (Novyi LEF).